sammosummo/sammosummo.github.io/_posts/2020-06-24-audiobooks.md

 ## My reviews

-I've reviewed every audiobook I've listened to since March 2019; that's exactly 100 audiobooks at the time of writing.
+I've reviewed every audiobook I've listened to since March 2019.
 I have given each book and performance a rating independently, both out of 10.
-Five seemed a too coarse and anything greater than 10 seemed like overkill.
 I take the mean to get an overall score.

 I'm neither a critic nor a particularly good writer, and there are few things in the world that interest me less than some amateur's prolix opinions about art on the internet.
 So I try to keep my reviews sparse and direct.
-This is especially true of my reviews of
-performances: since one narrator will read many books with little appreciable variation in quality, there isn't always much to say.
+This is especially true of my performance reviews: since one narrator will read many books with little appreciable variation in quality, there isn't always much to say.

 ## The geeky bit<a name="code"></a>